 How to locate an AirTag with Precision Finding on iPhone

-Once you have your AirTag and the best iPhone in your hand, this is how to locate an AirTag with Precision Finding on your iPhone.
+Once you have your AirTag and the best iPhone in hand, this is how to locate an AirTag with Precision Finding on your iPhone.

 - Launch the Find My app.